DeMille/dnssd.js/README.md

 `options.maintain`: Set to false if don't want to maintain a service's info.
 This will give you a 'serviceUp' event but no 'serviceDown' or 'serviceUpdated'

 `options.resolve`: Set to false if you only want the instance name and nothing else.

+`options.interface`: Sets the interface to use ('eth0' or '1.2.3.4')

 #### <a name="browser-start"></a> .start()
 Starts the browser.